Use a Cold Greenhouse for Winter Growing

 The only thing to remember is to not open the lid when it is the coldest.
 It will kill them.
 The moisture from the snow will keep it hydrated and the sun peaking every now and then will seep through the glass.
-If it does not grow, consider growing them by spring.
+If they do not grow, consider growing them in the spring.

 Referencing this Article